 How can I protect my business without a prenup?

-If you plan on divorce attorney as soon as possible and consider our tips below., call our
+If you plan on filing for divorce, call our divorce attorney as soon as possible and consider our tips below.

 Fire Your Spouse

 It may sound brutal, but firing your spouse reduces their claim on your company.
-If you have time before you know you’ll be, ease them out of the business as soon as possible.
+If you have time before you know you’ll be filing for divorce, ease them out of the business as soon as possible.
 The more involved your spouse is in the business, the more likely their attorney will argue their client deserves a cut of the profits.
 A judge might agree.